dackst/nayuta/notes.md

   of the next head of the family.
   * vs "received special education for gifted children"

+#### mishy guide
+prologue: center of town, outside elder's house
+ch1: harbor, outside fisherman's house
+ch2: cape, underneath stairs
+ch4: harbor, outside museum
+ch5: southwest corner of beach (before sidequest); bar (after sidequest)
+ch6: ouside nayuta's house, by sheep
+epilogue: ruins northeast of cape
+sequel: top of tower ruins

 ----
 #### ys
-in my mind the whole game is basically a retelling of ys i and ii, with some of ys iv/vi giant climate control machine+clan of darkness backstory and a happier ending
+in my mind the whole game is thematically a retelling of ys i and ii, with some of ys iv/vi giant climate control machine+clan of darkness backstory and a happier ending
   * nayuta - adol (protagonist, likely leaves home to become adventurer at 16-17 years old)
   * cygna - dogi (Heterosexual Life-Partners with protagonist)
   * creha - feena (amnesiac damsel in distress that the protagonist seems to have a thing for, leaving almost no time of day for the numerous other girls who also seem into the protagonist, also happens to be a god with long, strangely colored hair)